currently playing: clumsy love – mashyta band

 3. private facilities: television, high tech toilet with warm seats and massaging facilities

 4. guaranteed quiet environment

 the only cons will be that you don’t get to experience traditional korean living.

 as for traditional hostels, which my brother experienced when he went last summer with a group of 9, the pros is that it’s cheaper and offers something more exciting – traditional korean living and friendships with other backpakers; however here’s a few cons to take note of:

-1. it’s only much cheaper if you travel as a big group, for my case the conventional hotel is only slightly more expensive because we chose a room for two with private toilets
+1. it’s only much cheaper if you travel as a big group and don’t mind sharing toilets, for my case the conventional hotel is only slightly more expensive when compared to rooms with private toilets.

 2. public facilities: shared toilets, television in common areas, shared pantry, fridges etc

 3. could get pretty noisy with common areas shared by other backpackers